ricardoedgarsilva/PyCharMem/README.md

     python PyCharMem.py
   ```

-_For more, please refer to the manual.pdf
+For more, please refer to the documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>